simonmichael/hledger/hledger/hledger.m4.md

 ## Field names

-Note the two kinds of "field names" used in hledger CSV rules:
+Note the two kinds of field names mentioned here, and used only in hledger CSV rules files:

-1. **CSV field names** (`CSVFIELD` in examples):\
-   These are arbitrary names you have given to columns in the CSV data, by writing them in a `fields` list.
-   This does not affect hledger's output (at least not directly); it only gives that CSV field a custom name, so that elsewhere, in a field assignment rule, you can interpolate it by name (`%SomeField`) rather than column number (`%13`).

-2. **hledger field names** (`HLEDGERFIELD` in examples):\
-   These are special reserved names corresponding (directly or indirectly) to parts of a hledger transaction.
-   If you use one of these names in a [`fields` list](#fields-list), or in a [field assignment](#field-assignment) rule, it sets the value of some part of the hledger transaction corresponding to the current CSV record, influencing the generated journal entry and hledger's output.

-Note these field names (both kinds) are used only in CSV rules files, though the hledger field names correspond to the hledger transaction parts described in [hledger manual > Journal](#transactions).
+1. **CSV field names** (`CSVFIELD` in these docs): you can optionally name the CSV columns for easy reference, by writing arbitrary names in a `fields` list (since hledger doesn't yet automatically recognise column headings in a CSV file).

+2. Special **hledger field names** (`HLEDGERFIELD` in these docs): you must set at least some of these to generate the hledger transaction from a CSV record, by writing them in a [`fields` list](#fields-list) or as the left hand side of a [field assignment](#field-assignment).

-Here are the hledger field names available, and what happens when you assign values to them using a fields list or field assignment rule:
+Here are all the special hledger field names available, and what happens when you assign values to them:

 ### date field